kellyelton/docs.exceptionless.com/contents/upgrading.md

 1. Open the NuGet Package Manager dialog.
 2. Click on the Updates tab.
-3. *NOTE: To upgrade to 2.x you will have to select "Include Prerelease" from the dropdown.*
+3. *NOTE: To upgrade to 2.x preview you will have to select "Include Prerelease" from the dropdown.*
 4. Select the exceptionless nuget packages and click the Update button.

 For more information please see the official [NuGet documentation](https://docs.nuget.org/consume/Package-Manager-Dialog).